auth0/terraform-provider-auth0/docs/resources/organization.md

 - `colors` (Map of String) Color scheme used to customize the login pages.
 - `logo_url` (String) URL of logo to display on login page.

-<a id="nestedblock--connections"></a>
-### Nested Schema for `connections`

-Required:

-- `connection_id` (String) The connection ID of the connection to add to the organization.

-Optional:

-- `assign_membership_on_login` (Boolean) When `true`, all users that log in with this connection will be automatically granted membership in the organization.
-When `false`, users must be granted membership in the organization before logging in with this connection.

 ## Import